"Self-regulation is what makes self-control possible and often unnecessary.“ Prof. Stuart Shanker

-- Do you wish someone could show you how to help your child behave differently and learn more compatible manners?
+- Do you wish someone could show you how to help your child become more regulated?

 Self-regulation develops through co-regulation